Metrics: defining and joining tables¶

 Joining tables¶

-You will arrive at this anchor from the Joined tables tab's info banner when the base table has no declared UC foreign keys, or from a teammate sharing the link.
+You will arrive at this anchor from the Joins step info banner when the base table has no declared UC foreign keys, or from a teammate sharing the link.

 Removing a staged join¶